aws/aws-iot-device-sdk-swift/Documentation/MQTT5_Userguide.md

 ```

 ### Publish
-The Publish operation takes a description of the PUBLISH packet you wish to send and asynchronously returns a `PublishResult`.
+The `Publish` operation takes a description of the PUBLISH packet you wish to send and asynchronously returns a `PublishResult`.
 If the PUBLISH was a QoS 0 publish, the `PublishResult` will be returned as soon as the PUBLISH packet is written to the socket and will cotain a nil `PubackPacket`.
 If the PUBLISH was a QoS 1 publish, the `PublishResult` will be returned upon receipt of a PUBACK packet from the broker or when the operation times out.
-The `PubackPacket` contained within the `PublishResult` will contain a reasonCode and potentialy a reasonString and userProperties if the broker has assigned them any values.
+The `PubackPacket` contained within the `PublishResult` will contain a reasonCode and potentially a reasonString and userProperties if the broker has assigned them any values.
 If the operation fails for any reason before these respective completion events, the operation will throw an exception.

 ```swift
     let publishPacket: PublishPacket = PublishPacket(qos: .atLeastOnce, topic: "<topic>", payload: <Data>)